Didn't see a grizzly in Yellowstone?

 The cost is in addition to park admission.
 Feeding times are subject to change but are daily at 11 a.m., 2 p.m. and 5 p.m.

-While visitors can drive through the park in their vehicle, they also can go on a Curator Tour.
-On a Curator Tour, you will ride on a Yellowstone Bear World Curator Tour truck to get a closer look at the wildlife.
-Cost is $11.95 per person or $45 for groups no greater than seven.
+While visitors can drive through the park in their vehicle, they also can go on a Wildlife Excursion.
+On this tour, you will ride on a Yellowstone Bear World Wildlife Excursions Tour truck to get a closer look at the wildlife.
 This is the only experience where you can feed the adult bears in the park.
 You’ll see all kinds of animals including Rocky Mountain elk, bison, timber wolves, arctic wolves, black bears and grizzly bears.

 Another fun activity for the whole family are the park’s amusement rides.
 There are five of them, and they are included in your admission.
 Try out the “Log Roll’r Coaster” and, after seeing the bears, check out the “Bear Affair” and “Huckleberry Bounce” for some family fun.
 Kids under 36” must be accompanied by an adult.